eslint/eslint/docs/developer-guide/nodejs-api.md

 Report message objects have a deprecated `source` property.
 This property **will be removed** from the linting messages returned in `messages` in an upcoming breaking release.
 If you depend on this property, you should now use the top-level `source` or `output` properties instead.

 Once you get a report object, it's up to you to determine how to output the results.
 Fixes will not be automatically applied to the files, even if you set `fix: true` when constructing the `CLIEngine` instance.
-To apply fixes to the files, call [`outputFixes`](#outputfixes).
+To apply fixes to the files, call [`outputFixes`](#cliengineoutputfixes).

-### resolveFileGlobPatterns()
+### CLIEngine#resolveFileGlobPatterns()

 You can pass filesystem-style or glob patterns to ESLint and have it function properly.
 In order to achieve this, ESLint must resolve non-glob patterns into glob patterns before determining which files to execute on.
 The `resolveFileGlobPatterns()` methods uses the current settings from `CLIEngine` to resolve non-glob patterns into glob patterns.
 Pass an array of patterns that might be passed to the ESLint CLI and it will return an array of glob patterns that mean the same thing.
 Here's an example: